bitsai/jarvis/README.md

 * To enable playlist commands, please set $SPOTIFY_CLIENT_ID and $SPOTIFY_CLIENT_SECRET.

-### Google search
+### Wolfram Alpha

-* If no command is given, the input is treated as a Google search.
+* If no command is given, the input is treated as a Wolfram Alpha query.

-* Requires Google Custom Search engine (http://stackoverflow.com/questions/4082966/what-are-the-alternatives-now-that-the-google-web-search-api-has-been-deprecated).

-* To enable Google search, please set $GOOGLE_API_KEY and $GOOGLE_SEARCH_ENGINE_ID.
+* To enable Wolfram Alpha queries, please set $WOLFRAM_ALPHA_APP_ID.